yoctoproject/poky/documentation/migration-guides/migration-2.5.rst

 Python and Python 3 Changes
 ---------------------------

-The following are auto-packaging changes to Python and Python 3:
+Here are auto-packaging changes to Python and Python 3:

 The script-managed ``python-*-manifest.inc`` files that were previously used to generate Python and Python 3 packages have been replaced with a